 You may check on the status of your requests at any time by logging into the ILLiad system and navigating down the menu page to "Reviewing requests."

 Length of loan period

 The loan period is set by the lending library.
-Most libraries set a loan period of four weeks, although occasionally libraries restrict a loan to a shorter period of time.
+Most libraries set a loan period of four weeks, although some lend for longer periods, and occasionally libraries restrict a loan to a shorter period of time.
 The due date will be marked clearly on the material when you pick it up.
 Occasionally, material is recalled.
 If this occurs, you will receive a notice, with a new due date.
 Please do not take interlibrary loan materials out of the country, as this makes it difficult to return items on time, especially if items are recalled.